 Loss of sleep can send you on a rollercoaster of emotions, from irritable to giddy to sad.
 This can make it hard to stay focused and maintain your emotional wellness – and to perform on test day.

-Since burnout culture is so intense, it can also be hard to reach out to peers about how tired and drained you feel.
+Since burnout and hustle culture is so intense, it can also be hard to reach out to peers about how tired and drained you feel.
 You may feel like the only one who’s drained by lack of sleep, while everyone else can do it all.

 According to a recent study in the journal Nature, sleep can account for a whopping 25% of your test performance.

-How to Prioritize Sleep
+How to prioritize sleep

 If sleep is so important, how do we get more of it?
-You know your body needs your help to stay healthy; but in a burnout culture, it’s more tempting to hurt your body with an all nighter for the sake of success.
+You know your body needs your help to stay healthy; but in a burnout culture, it’s tempting to hurt your body with an all nighter for the sake of success.

 Here are some ways you can beat the pressure to self-sacrifice and choose to boost your success with sleep: